tienvv1234/nextjsCompletedGuide/README.md

 nextjs will be using function and getStaticProps, this function will provide me some data through the props, and data will be provided at the  build time

 `InferGetStaticPropsType<typeof getStaticProps>` this statement will provide type of props

+We using both of tailwindcss and postcss

+tailwindcss is forcus on component

+postcss is tool for transforming css with javascript

+css --> postcss --> parse --> tailwindcss --> plug in2 --> plug in 3 --> stringify --> css